 This subject teaches students the fundamental principles of palaeontology and introduces them to the history of life on Earth.
-Readings cover topics such as the origin of life, evolution, extinction and palaeoecology.
-Practical exercises during the intensive school focus on invertebrate fossils, comparative palaeoecology and interpretation of fossil trackways.
+Readings and lectures cover topics such as the origin of life, evolution, extinction and palaeoecology.
+A series of practical exercises emphasises core concepts in palaeontology, covering both pure and applied aspects of the discipline.

 - Essay (30%)

 - Practical 3 (10%)